 English as a Second LanguageCurriculum

-The program offers learning communities and integrated skills classes.
+ESL pathways at CCD include diverse learning communities and integrated skills classes.
 These classes are regularly offered at the downtown Auraria Campus and offer flexible scheduling options.
 You can combine the three-credit hour classes to meet your scheduling and language-learning needs.
 You may choose to study either part or full time — in the daytime or in the evening — two, three, or four days a week.
 We also offer integrated language skills courses with more intensive instruction in grammar, reading, composition and conversation.
 These classes meet three days each week for a total of 9 hours.
 Tutoring is available for all students through the CCD Excel Center on the fourth floor of the Confluence Building.

 The ESL center at the Excel Zone is open to all students who are enrolled in the ESL program.